damminhtien/damminhtien.github.io/_posts/2019-10-07-Optimize_react.md

 ---
 title: Learning to optimize ReactJS code
-tags: ReactJS
+tags: ReactJS, Optimization, Web Development, Front end
 ---

+@Author: damminhtien

+@LastUpdate: 21/10/2019

 Coding React can be easy but coding React efficiently is more difficult.
 A list below contains a few key-words that might help you optimize your ReactJS code to run a web smoothly.

-## Use 'shouldComponentUpdate' function in component
+### 1. Use 'shouldComponentUpdate' function to avoid superfluous re-render

-## Use 'PureComponent'
+### 2. Inherit 'React.PureComponent'

-## Use 'React.Memo'
+### 3. Use 'React.Memo'

+### 4. Don't change 'state' in 'render' function

-## Use less external library if them not neccessary
+### 5. Use less external library if them not neccessary

-## Use 'yarn' instead 'npm'

-## Using 'rewired-react-app' can config Create-react-app without 'eject'

-## 'Debug performance' with Chrome Developer Tool

-## Restrict change state or re-render
+### 6. Profiling Components with the Chrome Performance Tab

+### 7. Check Components are re-rendering with the Chrome Render Tab

+### 8. Using Production Mode Flag in Webpack

+References:

+1. Optiminzing Performance (@ReactJS.org): reactjs.org/docs/optimizing-performance.html

+2. React.PureComponet (@ReactJS.org)

+3. React.Memo (@ReactJS.org)

+4. React Optimization (@codementor.io)